 Like us, progesterone also has its fair share of ups and downs during menopause.
 Progesterone is even the first hormone that our body annoys way before estrogen.
-We’ll talk about this more later, but first let’s find out what happens to progesterone as we enter our menopausal transition.
+We’ll talk about this more later, but first, let’s find out what happens to progesterone as we enter our menopausal transition.

 Menopause happens earlier than we know.
 It happens to some women in their late 30s or early 40s and this stage of menopause is called perimenopause.
-In perimenopause, many of us still have our monthly periods and we are still capable of getting pregnant.
+In perimenopause, many of us still have our monthly periods and are still capable of getting pregnant.

 Two weeks before we have our periods, estrogen goes up in preparation for ovulation.
 Progesterone is also present in minimal amounts.
 But in the last two weeks of our monthly cycle, progesterone balances the effects of estrogen so menstruation stops.
 This is normally how it goes.

 But all this can change near the end of our perimenopausal years.
 Our ovaries will slowly lose their strength to produce estrogen, so more often, we experience anovulation.
 Ovulation is necessary for the production of progesterone.
-In addition, as we age, we also lose our ability to get pregnant because of our aging uterus, fallopian tubes and more!
+Besides, as we age, we also lose our ability to get pregnant because of our aging uterus, fallopian tubes and more!
 So progesterone goes on a natural slump during perimenopause.

 And this is where our discomforts begin…

 Our ovaries will start to prioritize which hormone to produce first: estrogen or progesterone?
-In the end, it chooses our estrogen, because it has more receptors throughout our body.
-So, estrogen doesn’t have it too tough and its bag becomes fuller than progesterone.
+In the end, it chooses our estrogen because it has more receptors throughout our body.
+So, estrogen doesn’t have it too tough, and its bag becomes fuller than progesterone.
 This disturbance in the estrogen to progesterone ratio is called Estrogen Dominance (ED).

 With no progesterone to keep estrogen effects at bay, our emotions go up and down.
 We feel like a totally different person.
 For example, serotonin and gamma-Aminobutyric acid (GABA) are good hormones that can make us feel calm, but when estrogen is a little too high, these hormones are over-stimulated and we’ll feel anxious, sad or moody.